jmquigley/util.fixture/README.md

 In this example the temporary location `fixture.dir` represents the temporary directory where the fixture was copied and expanded.
 From this location one would see the directory/file structure above.
 The creation of the fixture also results in template replacement.
 In this example there are no custom templates variables; only builtins (template replacement will be explained below).

-It also shows that a file that was copied with the fixture was read into a variable as a string.
+This example also shows that a file named `somefile.txt` was read from the fixture into a temporary string variable `s` using the `read()`.

 #### Simple JSON